Entangled quantum probes for dynamical environmental noise

 The proper framework to address characterization by quantum probes \cite{Chin2012,Haikka2014}, and to design the best working conditions, is given by quantum estimation theory \cite{Paris2009}, which provides analytical tools to optimize the three building blocks of an estimation strategy: (i) preparation of the probe system in a suitably optimized state, (ii) controlled interaction of the probe with the system for an optimal amount of time $t$, (iii) measurement of an optimal observable on the probe.
 Overall, the ultimate precision for any unbiased estimator $\hat \gamma$ of a certain parameter $\gamma$ is bounded by the quantum Cram\`er-Rao (CR) theorem, stating that $\text{Var}(\hat \gamma) \geq [M H(\gamma)]^{-1}$, where $M$ is the number of measurements and $H(\gamma)$ is the quantum Fisher information (QFI), i.e. the superior of the Fisher information over all possible quantum measurements described by positive operator-valued measures (POVMs).

-Recently, single-qubit quantum probes have been proposed for the characterization of dynamical noise by monitoring decoherence and dephasing induced by the environment under investigation \cite{Alvarez2011,Paris2014,Benedetti2014a,Cywinski2014, Benedetti2014b}.
+Recently, single-qubit quantum probes have been proposed for the characterization of noise by monitoring decoherence and dephasing induced by the environment under investigation, in particular when the latter can be described in terms of classical stochastic processes \cite{Alvarez2011,Paris2014,Benedetti2014a,Cywinski2014, Benedetti2014b}.
+Indeed, stochastic modeling of the environment has been proven \cite{Crow2014} to reliably describe noise and the decoherence process in several systems affected by dephasing \cite{Neder2011,Biercuk2011,Witzel2014,Fink2014,Yu2010,Li2011,Benedetti2013a,Benedetti2012}.
+It may also be useful for several other systems of interest, including motional averaging \cite{Li2013} and solid state qubits \cite{Burkard2009,Wold2012,Benedetti2014c}.

 In this paper, we extend this analysis to entangled qubits used as quantum probes, and show how they greatly improve the characterization of a broad class of environmental noises compared to any sequential strategy involving single qubit preparation \cite{DAriano2001,Fujiwara2001,Acin2001}.
-In particular, we show how to improve estimation of the correlation time (i.e. the spectral width) of classical dynamical noise described a stochastic process.
-Indeed, stochastic modeling of the environment has been proved an effective tool to reliably describe dynamical noise and the decoherence process in several systems of interest \cite{Neder2011,Biercuk2011,Witzel2014,Fink2014,Crow2014, Yu2010,Li2011,Benedetti2013a,Benedetti2012}, including motional averaging \cite{Li2013} and solid state qubits \cite{Burkard2009,Wold2012,Benedetti2014c}.
-In particular, since such noise is usually emerging from a large collection of fluctuators, we are going to consider Gaussian stochastic processes.
+In particular, we show how to improve estimation of the correlation time (i.e. the spectral width) of classical noise.
+Since such noise is usually emerging from a large collection of fluctuators, we are going to consider Gaussian stochastic processes.

+The probing scheme is depicted in Fig.~\ref{fig:scheme}, both for a sequence of $N$ uncorrelated qubits and for an $N$-qubit entangled state.
+In both cases we assume that the qubits do not interact with each other.
+In each case, the qubits may interact with different realizations of the noise or with the same realization, depending on the temporal and spatial distance between the probes.
+We end up with four possible schemes, which we describe in detail in the Appendix.
+In the following, we focus on the best case for each configuration, i.e. independent realizations for the separable probes and a common environment for entangled probes.